 “Stupas… demonstrate the triumph of enlightenment’s wisdom over suffering’s ignorance.
 They are memorials… to the possibility of freedom from suffering for all beings.
 They signal the triumphal reality of a nature that enables beings to evolve to experience the ultimate fulfilment of perfect bliss, beyond death and unsatisfying life.
 Stupas stand as eloquent testimony to the higher purpose of life, beyond competing or struggling, getting or spending.
-Consciously or subliminally, they help turn people’s minds away from their frustrating obsessions and towards their own higher potential” Professor Robert Thurman, from the Foreword to Buddhist Stupas in Asia: the Shape of Perfection.
+Consciously or subliminally, they help turn people’s minds away from their frustrating obsessions and towards their own higher potential” Professor Robert Thurman, from the Foreword to Buddhist Stupas in Asia: The Shape of Perfection.

-Stupa is a Sanskrit word that means “to heap” or “to pile up” and refers to the mound-like shape of the earliest stupas.
+The stupa is a Sanskrit word that means “to heap” or “to pile up” and refers to the mound-like shape of the earliest stupas.

 The Mahaparinirvana Sutra tells us that it was the Buddha himself who outlined the basic design of the stupa.
 The story begins at Buddha’s deathbed.
 When he realized that death was imminent, Buddha gave instructions about the disposition of his body.
 He said that his body should be cremated and the relics divided up and enclosed in four different monuments.
 These monuments were to be erected at the following places, marking important milestones in the Buddha’s spiritual journey: at Lumbini, where he was born; at Bodhgaya where he attained Enlightenment; at Sarnath, where he gave his first teaching; and at Kushinagar, where he died, entering parinirvana, or ultimate liberation.